 The following is a brief summary of SEED.
 Complete details regarding the program are contained in the SEED Manual and Contract.
 Parents are encouraged to refer to the Manual and Contract for information regarding the rules and conditions governing enrollment in the SEED Program.

-The SEED Program was established in 1982 to meet the need for before and after school child care for students who are enrolled in the District.
-The SEED program is currently offered at each of the District's elementary schools.
+The SEED Program was established in 1982 to meet the need for before and after school child care for students who are enrolled in the Murrieta Valley Unified School District.
+The SEED program is currently offered at each of the district's elementary schools.

-The Murrieta Valley Unified School District Parent Center offers a number of low cost parenting programs, classes and a library with books, videos, audios and phamplets on parenting, child development and other specialty topics.
+The Murrieta Valley Unified School District Parent Center offers a number of low or no cost parenting programs, classes and a library with books, videos, audios and phamplets on parenting, child development and other specialty topics.
 The Parent Center mission is to provide high quality educational support services to parents, professionals, and community members living and working in Southwest Riverside County.
 Basic and advanced parenting classes are available and child care is available during some classes.